firmai/financial-machine-learning/README.md

 ## 🌟 We Are Growing!

-I’m seeking to collaborate with motivated, independent PhD graduates or doctoral students on approximately seven new projects in 2024.
+We're seeking to collaborate with motivated, independent PhD graduates or doctoral students on approximately seven new projects in 2024.
 If you’re interested in contributing to cutting-edge investment insights and data analysis, please get in touch!
 This could be in colaboration with a university or as independent study.

 ![image](https://github.com/user-attachments/assets/da97663a-b63f-4286-94cc-fcd168905109)